AntelopeLCA/antelopelca.github.io/guidebook/quickstart.md

 cat.blackbook_guest('https://sc.vault.lc/')
 ```

-If/once you create your own account, you will need to determine your API password from the `vault.lc` Settings page by clicking the "Reveal API key" button.
+If you create your own account on [vault.lc](https://vault.lc/start?mode=signup), an API password will be
+created for you.
+You need to determine that API password from the `vault.lc` Settings page by logging in, clicking "Settings" in the top right corner, and finding the "Reveal API key" button.

 ![API Credentials are assigned by vault.lc](/assets/img/vault-credentials.png)